Henry Morton Stanley & Kalulu, 1873 [PHOTOS: LIBRARY OF CONGRESS]

 Wilson Chinn, Louisiana, 1863.
 Wilson is surrounded with tools for physical discipline, used by slave masters.

-Written by Shaun La, Baltimore, Maryland
+Written by Shaun La, New York, NY

 Oppression, racism, and slavery have existed long before the 19th century invention of a photographic camera being able to capture the latent image.
 Photography has been manipulated and used by oppressors to show the visual surface of racism ever since the 19th century: memories of societies supporting or ignoring Jim Crow, the Civil Rights Movement, Apartheid, the Civil War, the drug epidemic cornering Black communities, and spiraling into prison warehouses for Black families while tossing small budgets to overcrowded public schools in Black & Brown neighborhoods.